mWater/mwater-forms/docs/Answer Formats.md

 # DEPRECATED!!
-Use the typescript definition files!
+Use the typescript definition files in response.d.ts

 # Answer Formats